Expressive Prompting: Improving Emotion Intensity and Speaker Consistency in Zero-Shot TTS: Introduction

-\begin{enumerate} \item We propose a two-stage emotion prompt selection strategy --- EmoPro, which combines static-dynamic selection for LM-based TTS. \item We conduct a multi-perspective analysis about the text and speech of the prompt, taking into account the ability of prompt in specific methods as well as the emotional quality of the prompt itself. \end{enumerate}
+\begin{enumerate} \item We propose a two-stage emotion prompt selection strategy --- ExpPro, which combines static-dynamic selection for LM-based TTS without any additional training. \item We conduct a multi-perspective analysis about the text and speech of the prompt, taking into account the ability of prompt in specific models as well as the emotional quality of the prompt itself. \item This is a flexible prompt selection strategy suitable for improving emotional expressiveness in any TTS models that involve the concept of prompt speech. \end{enumerate}